PaloAltoNetworks/terraform-best-practices/data_depends_on_and_tf13.md

   name = google_compute_network.initial.name

   # tf-0.12: Do not use depends_on!
-  # tf-0.13: Needs depends_on.
+  # tf-0.13: Needs depends_on for this particular case.
-  # tf-0.14: Is okay both with and without depends_on.
+  # tf-0.14: Works well both ways.
   depends_on = [google_compute_network.initial]
 }